sergio21/sergio21/README.md

 - 👋 Hi, I’m @sergio21
-- 👀 I’m interested in Illustration and animation, tea..
+- 👀 I’m interested in Illustration and animation, drink tea...
-- 🌱 I’m currently learning Front end web & Arduino.
+- 🌱 I’m currently learning Front end web & Arduino (and other things borings 🥱).
-- 💞️ I’m looking to collaborate on interesting proyects
+- 💞️ I’m looking to collaborate on interesting proyects or something creative
-- 📫 How to reach me hello@robotflavor.com
+- 📫 How to reach me hello@robotflavor.com see you soon

 <!---
 sergio21/sergio21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.